 My daughter Kipper and I got to the fish counter in the supermarket.
 I eyed the cod and haddock fillets.
 Which to choose…?
 It turned out that Kipper had other ideas.

 “I want pink fish!”

 Oh?
 I thought we’d have haddock, or cod…

 “PINK FISH!
 I WANT PINK FISH!”

 Apparently parenting is knowing which arguments are worth having and which are not.
 We got the pink fish.

-I ate the last piece of this cold, for lunch, a day later.
-It was so delicious that I will seriously consider making this as part of a cold menu – make the (minimal) effort the day before then wow your diners with super-scrummy salmon while you waft around, fresh as a daisy.
+I ate the last piece of this lovely salmon cold, for lunch, next day.
+It was so delicious that I will be making this as part of a cold menu in future too!
+Simply make the (minimal) effort the day before then wow your diners with super-scrummy salmon while you waft around, fresh as a daisy.
 What’s not to like?

 - Handful of fresh curly parsley